 The two specimens were buried so closely together that they were actually touching.
 It seems correct to assume that these dinosaurs died together after a fatal confrontation.

-The preservation of the Montana Dueling Dinosaurs is, in every way, superb.
-The bones are nearly black in color, unusual, but not unheard of for the Hell Creek Formation.
+The preservation of the Montana Duelling Dinosaurs is, in every way, superb.
+The bones are nearly black in colour, unusual, but not unheard of for the Hell Creek Formation.
 Because the specimens are preserved in fine-grained, loosely consolidated sandstone, they are virtually uncrushed despite the weight of sediment originally deposited above them.
 I have collected fossils from the Hell Creek Formation for more than 35 years.
 Because I study T. rex and other dinosaurs from the Hell Creek Formation, I have visited every museum that has collections from this area.
-I have never seen a specimen from the Hell Creek, or any other Formation, for that matter, that compares with the Dueling Dinosaurs.
+I have never seen a specimen from the Hell Creek, or any other Formation, for that matter, that compares with the Duelling Dinosaurs.
 This specimen is unique.
 There is nothing else with which one can compare them.

 Peter Larson is a leading authority on Palaeontology and President of the Black Hills Institute in South Dakota.